fllckr/CellMapper-Android-App/README.md

 ## Is CellMapper App OpenSouce?

-Now, our code not Open Source.
+App code is not Open Source.

 ## How to Translate?